Something-relevant/paper-dungeons/README.md

 *you need the poster printed or on another screen to play</br>

 1. Change branch to Android_Build</br>
-2. Download Apk and install it on your android phone 2a.
-To install, transfer into .../files/downloads and click on the apk file 2b. follow install instructions and click install</br>
+2. Download Apk and install it on your android phone</br>
+  2a.
+To install, transfer into .../files/downloads and click on the apk file</br>
+  2b. follow install instructions and click install</br>
 3. Click on the app and enjoy</br>